MikalaiD/wenflon/README.md

 bean name.

 In the below example wenflon is added to the interface responsible for medicine orders placements for pets.
-There are also 2 pivotProviders - EuropeanPetClassificator and ChipInfoService - to get information about pet's kind and pet's age respectively.
+There are also 2 pivotProviders - internalPetClassificator and ChipInfoService - to get information about pet's kind and pet's age respectively.
 Depending on return values by these pivot providers this or that implementation under wenflon will be used.

 ```yaml